GraemeFulton/recordsticking/wp-content/plugins/photo-gallery/readme.txt

 6.4.16 Background color.
 Select the background color for the image browser box.
 6.4.17 Background transparency.
 Specify the transparency level of the overall background.
 6.4.18 Box shadow.
 Set the shadow values for the image browser box.
 6.4.19 Title alignment.
-Define the alignment for the image titles.
+Define the alignment for the gallery image titles.
 6.4.20 Font size.
-Set the font size for the text elements of images, e.g. title and description.
+Set the font size for the text elements of the gallery images, e.g. title and description.
 6.4.21 Font color.
 Choose the font color for the text elements of the images, e.g. title and description.
 6.4.22 Font family.
 Choose the font family to be used for the image text elements, e.g. title and description.
 6.4.23 Description margin.
-Using CSS type values set image description padding.
+Using CSS type values set  gallery image description padding.
 6.4.24 Description padding.
-Using CSS type values set image description padding.
+Using CSS type values set gallery image description padding.
 6.4.25 Description border width.
-Define the border width for the image descriptions.
+Define the border width for the gallery image descriptions.
 6.4.26 Description border style.
-Select the border style for the image description in image browser view.
+Select the border style for the gallery image description in image browser view.
 6.4.27 Description border color.
-Choose the border color for the image description in image browser view.
+Choose the border color for the gallery image description in image browser view.
 6.4.28 Description border radius.
-Define the border radius for the image description in image browser view.
+Define the border radius for the gallery image description in image browser view.
 6.4.29 Description background color.
-Select the background color for the image description in the image browser view.
+Select the background color for the galleryimage description in the image browser view.

 6.5 Compact Album
 6.5.1 Name.
 Provide a name for the theme.